Fotheringhay Castle: History

 Fotheringhay Castle was a favoured residence of Richard, who became Duke of York and a powerful magnate.
 Married to Cecily Neville of the House of Neville, an influential family in northern England, he fathered two future kings: Edward IV and Richard III, and the latter was born at Fotheringhay Castle in 1452.
 On 27 March 1454, Richard, Duke of York was named "protector and defender of the realm" while King Henry VI was suffering from mental illness and remained in the position until 9 February 1455.
 During the subsequent Wars of the Roses between the houses of York and Lancaster the Duke of York was killed at the Battle of Wakefield in 1460.
 Fotheringhay Castle remained a favoured residence of the family after Richard's death: Cecily often entertained guests there and in 1469 Elizabeth Woodville, Edward IV's queen, resided at the castle.
 On 11 June 1482, the Scottish prince, Alexander Stewart, Duke of Albany made a treaty at the castle with Edward IV of England to supplant his brother on the throne of Scotland.

 Elizabeth of York kept horses at Fotheringhay and her accounts record that a man was paid a shilling to mark her colts in December 1502.
-Fotheringhay and nearby Collyweston Palace were repaired in 1566 for Elizabeth I. Mary, Queen of Scots, who had spent much of her 18 years of imprisonment at Sheffield Castle and Sheffield Manor, spent her final days at Fotheringhay, where she was tried and convicted of treason.
+Fotheringhay and nearby Collyweston Palace were repaired in 1566 for Elizabeth I. She came to the castle on 22 July 1566.

+Mary, Queen of Scots, who had spent much of her 18 years of imprisonment at Sheffield Castle and Sheffield Manor, spent her final days at Fotheringhay, where she was tried and convicted of treason.
 In this time it was used as a state prison.
 She attended her own trial in the Great Hall on 5 October 1586, which lasted two days.
 After waiting over two months for Elizabeth to officially sign her death warrant, Mary was told the sentence would be carried out the day before her execution.
 She spent her final night praying in the castle's small chapel.
 She was beheaded on a scaffold in the castle's great hall on 8 February 1587.